norcams/docs-enduser/docs/known-issues.rst

 --------------------

 To use the access web page you are required to use a computer at your educational institution.
-Currently this usually implies the wired network only at the universitie and colleges that are authorized for access.
+Currently this usually implies the wired network only at the universities and colleges that are authorized for access.